 Little Langford is 5 miles NW of Wilton.
 Grid Ref SU047366.
 Postcode SP3 4NU.
 Population 39 in 1831.

+You can see the administrative areas in which Little Langford has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU047366 (Lat/Lon: 51.128603, -1.934232), Little Langford which are provided by:
+You can see maps centred on OS grid reference SU047366 (Lat/Lon: 51.12866, -1.934214), Little Langford which are provided by: